Closing date: 15-09-2020

 Also, between June-August 2019, we engaged with local people to gather their experiences of, and feedback on, the walk-in services at Eastbourne Station Health Centre and the other healthcare services they might use.
 We also conducted a survey, online and face-to-face, which took place from 16-31 August 2019.

 The NHS is committed to providing the best value for taxpayers’ money and one way to do this is to avoid duplicating services already available in the local area.
-For this reason we are now consulting on a proposal to close Eastbourne Station Health Centre.
+For this reason we consulted on a proposal to close Eastbourne Station Health Centre.

 If, following consultation, a decision is taken to close the Eastbourne Station Health Centre, we would use existing funding from the walk-in service to invest in other local health services to support the community.